 It was a two year project which began with my Grandmother in Florida.
 The women in the project were friends or family living in The Netherlands or the United States.
 I photographed and interviewed each woman and then transcribed the text.
 Then pared it down to its essence.
 The questions and the answers were then projected onto the back of a friends spine.
 This book has 7 chapters with 12 photographs per chapter, in total 84 photographs.
 Each chapter opens up to 1.5 x 1.5 meters and folds up into a box of 35 x 45 cm.

-The elements of fire, water, earth, air as well as visual quotes from art history are juxtaposed with the women’s faces and bodies.
+The elements of fire, water, earth, air as well as visual quotes from art history are juxtaposed with the womenâs faces and bodies.
 What I learned is that beauty is subjective and not easy to pin down or summarise into one simple phrase.
 Beauty is elusive and profound and is a play of perception and confidence.

 In October 1994 Ana Camille was born!
 We called her our bundle of joy and force of nature.
 A friend of mine asked me while I was pregnant how I plan to join motherhood with art making.
 I responded very matter of factly that I was going to bring my baby with me to the studio.
 Ha!
-Think again
+Think againâŠ.This self portrait with Ana is the first and last time that I brought her with me to the studio.
+It was made in front of a large 1 x 2 meter copper plate that I oxidised with sulphuric acid and fire at the Rijksakademie.

 Gestures Transformed was an important shift in my path as an artist because I started thinking of photographs as being like words in a sentence or beads in a necklace.
 I picked up fragments through my camera and brought them back to my studio.
 Then I began to push the medium through polaroid transfers, collage and painting; exploring the surface and edge of the photograph.

-“Everything is simply dots of light, luminous but not solid” by Dilgo Khyentse Rinpoche
+âEverything is simply dots of light, luminous but not solidâ by Dilgo Khyentse Rinpoche

 In the series Padma I return to a thread that began with Ratna.
 One main difference is I began making my own paintings.
 This became a liberating and delightful way of working which continues to this day.
 Painting is a sensual experience.
 I love getting my hands dirty and connecting with colour and paint.

 A classic, handmade portfolio was created for the exhibition of Padma at Galerie Pennings which includes two original photographic works and a poem.
-This is a limited edition and a collector’s item.
+This is a limited edition and a collectorâs item.

 This series began on the beach of Inverness, Nova Scotia while collecting stones with Ana.
 I remember thinking this is the beginning of a new series.
 When I returned home to Holland I continued to collect minerals and stones and joined them with my painted landscapes.
 The objects are removed from their natural environment and are given a new context.
 Through paying attention to the details around us, inanimate objects have the potential to stop our minds.

-“Things have a life of their own it is simply a matter of waking up their souls.”
-Gabriel Garcia Marquez.
+âThings have a life of their own it is simply a matter of waking up their souls.â Gabriel Garcia Marquez.

 Against a background grid of colour and pattern various objects are placed in which the rigour of form is contrasted with the fluidity of nature.
 The objects used are translucent such as marbles or delicate such as the disintegrated filigree of leaves.
 It is an energetic expression of my love for colour and form.